alexmgrant/reading/staff-engineer/README.md

 - focus on long-term > individual decisions as a make-or-break crisis

 Setting technical direction is about understanding and solving the needs of the organization over prioritizing technology you're interested in.
 This can mean passing high profile/exciting work to someone who may benefit more from it than you.

+> The quality of of an architect's decisions degrade the further they get from doing real work on real code in the real process